trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contract-languages/index.md

 It is also possible to send requests to a node through RPC (Remote Procedure Call) via HTTP.

-## Michelson vs high-level languages for Tezos smart contracts implementations
+## Michelson vs. High-Level Languages for Tezos Smart Contract Implementations
-Michelson is a low-level stack-based language.
-Therefore its adoption is quite limited because most developers won't take the time to learn it.
+Michelson is a low-level stack-based language; therefore, its adoption is quite limited because most developers won't take the time to learn it.
 Several Michelson *compilers* have been developed to avoid this friction, and this led to several high-level languages, listed above, that are closer to developers' habits.

 Depending on the high-level language used, a smart contract deployment also defines its *entrypoints* using the complex **Parameter Type**.
 These are special functions used to dispatch invocations of the smart contract.
 Each entrypoint is in charge of triggering an instruction.
 Below is the same example as before, abstracting the complex Parameter Type: